- 4-year program (established 1951)

 Morbidly Adherent Placenta/Placenta Accreta Spectrum team

 Placenta accreta spectrum (PAS) is one of the most complex and potentially life-threatening conditions in obstetrics.
 Across the nation, the rate of placenta accreta spectrum disorders have increased.
 As a leader in women’s healthcare, we have developed a Placenta Accreta Spectrum program to provide the best care for these complex patients.
 We have a specialized, multidisciplinary team, composed of MFM, gyn oncology, trauma surgery, interventional radiology, pathology, generalist OB/GYNs and residents, dedicated to providing the best care to these critical patients.
-Our team meets regularly to coordinate care for these patients, starting with discussion of antepartum imaging to confirm diagnosis, preoperative/intraoperative care, and reviews of past cases to look for areas for improvement.
+Our team meets regularly to coordinate care for these patients, starting with discussion of antepartum imaging to confirm diagnosis, plan preoperative/intraoperative care, and reviews of past cases to look for areas for improvement.

 Our program was founded in 2016, and we have done over a 100 PAS cases.
 We have used the evidence (our own institutional data, as well as national data) to continually improve our protocol/methods.
 We have progressively demonstrated improvements in intraoperative blood loss, decreased time in the OR, and shorter ICU stays, with 0 maternal deaths.
 Recently we have had success performing some cases under regional anesthesia and without the use of vessel occlusive methods (REBOA, embolization).
 We also recently developed a multidisciplinary research consortium which is preparing our protocol and other data for publication.
 With this program, we aim to be national leaders on this topic with our wealth of experience and high volume of cases.